wfica/computer_networks/cw1.md

 - B i C uaktualniają sobie odlegość do E na nieskończoną
 - A wysła do C informację "mam do E odległość 3"
 - A wysła do B informację "mam do E odległość nieskończoną" (zatruwanie ścieżek)
-- C uaktualnia sobie odlegość do E na 4, B tego nie robi bo stosujemy zatruwanie ścieżek
+- C uaktualnia sobie odlegość do E na 4, B tego nie robi, bo stosujemy zatruwanie ścieżek
 - C wysyła do D informację "mam do E odległość 4"
 - B wysyła do A informację "mam do E odległość nieskończoną"
-- A uaktualnia sobie odlegość do E na nieskonczona
+- A uaktualnia sobie odlegość do E na nieskończoną
 - C wysyła do D informację "mam do E odległość 4"
 - D uaktualnia sobie odlegość do E na 5
 - A wysyła do C informację "mam do E odległość nieskończoną"